Sitcom history from the year you were born

 Do you remember your favorite sitcom?
 Maybe you watched it with your parents or a college roommate.
 Perhaps there is one episode that you'll never forget, or maybe it's a famous line or a catchy theme song, or maybe the death of a beloved character.

-Whether you were born when the first same-sex marriage took place, the most-watched season finale aired, or the first time that the wage gap between the sexes was addressed—no matter what decade or season, we’ve got you covered.
+Whether you were born when the first same-sex marriage on television took place, the most-watched season finale aired, or the first time that the wage gap between the sexes was addressed—no matter what decade or season, we've got you covered.

 Join Stacker as we take a stroll down memory lane, back to the year of your birth, to explore the most fascinating, profound, hysterical, and unforgettable moments in sitcom history.